jeffstride/idp/book_source/homework-assignments/hw6.md

 combinations of the generators composed together.
 This is even more difficult due to the way generators work--you don't _call_ them, you _iterate_ through them.

-**TODO: more on composing generators**
+We will avoid recursion because we have a fixed number of generators that we want to compose.
+Instead, you'll simply use nested for-loops to get all possible combinations of mismisspellings.
+> Note: This is why we had each generator first return the word unchanged: we want the ability
+> to apply _ONLY_ _insert_letters.
+Havine our other two mismisspellers return the word
+> unchanged allows us to write simple code to achieve this.

 Be sure you pass the Unit Test:
-* test_suggest_compose : This tests that `suggest_mismisspellings`` correctly finds a suggestion for a misspelled word that requires at least two different types of changes.
-Ideally, it would find words that require _three_ changes.
+* _suggest_compose_ : This tests that `suggest_mismisspellings` correctly finds a suggestion for a misspelled word that requires two and three misspellings applied.

-**TODO: don't test on englishEssay.txt**
-Using the above code, see if you can correctly produce at least one suggestion for each of the misspelled words in `englishEssay.txt`.
+Using the above code, you may want to see if you can correctly produce at least one suggestion for each of the misspelled words in `englishEssay.txt`.
+However, this method of finding suggestionw is very slow.

 > Note: Your code may run for as much as a full minute to find suggestions for all
 > the misspelled words in the englishEssay.txt.

 ## Suggest_correction
-You will now implement a FAST way to get the `suggest_corrections(self, word)` : An instance method that returns a list of suggested correctly spelled words.
+You will now implement a _FAST_ way to get the `suggest_corrections(self, word)` : An instance method that returns a list of suggested correctly spelled words.

 ## Levenshtein Distance